 No - you only need to apply online and upload your documents to the online application system.
 We do not accept paper applications.

 If you want to apply for a DAAD scholarship (deadline Oct.
 15), just upload the required documents (1-7) by PPRE plus the DAAD application form (9) to your application file.

 If your application file contains the DAAD application form in addition to the other required documents by PPRE, your application will automatically be considered for the scholarship's assessment.

 First, you apply as a DAAD applicant.
 This is also what you check in your online application.
 You do not have to hand in a financial statement at this stage.

 If you were not chosen as a DAAD applicant, you will be notified - along with all other applicants - in mid to late December.
-You will be asked to give feedback if you would like to be re-considered for the regular round by January 15 and upload a financial statement.
+You will then have the chance to apply for PPRE as self-financing applicant by January 15 and upload a financial statement.